Sir-Chi/QuestForEverything/README.md

 In stack edition, items will not automatically be taken from your inventory.
 Instead there are two methods of turning in items:

-> Using the command /trigger submitHeldItem will attempt to turn the item/items in your main hand.
+> Using the command "/trigger submitHeldItem" will attempt to turn the item/items in your main hand.
-> Using the command /trigger submitChestItems will locate the chest, barrel or shulker box you are currently looking at (within 10 blocks) and attempt to turn in the items from within it.
+> Using the command "/trigger submitChestItems" will locate the chest, barrel or shulker box you are currently looking at (within 10 blocks) and attempt to turn in the items from within it.

 Any items that are excess will not be taken.